Actionable Book Summary: Ego is the Enemy by Ryan Holiday

 Some people are so confident in their skills that they either forget to practice or simply their ego tells them that they don’t need to, that they’re already “perfect.”
 This behavior can be observed in people all over the world.
 Also, in different fields.
 Artists with one song.
 Painters with one drawing.
 Writers with one book published.
 They break the charts but after the initial fame, they are quickly forgotten.
 Their ego gets so boosted that they stop putting the needed effort.

 Talent is not the sole ingredient for becoming successful.
 Like all of us, if you want to be remembered for years to come, if have to be humble.
-Keep learning and honing your craft.
+To keep learning and honing your craft.
 No matter how good you think your work is, there’s always room for improvement.

 Lesson #3: Few Fundamental Realities